robertocaramia/Multichain-Script/README.md

 # Multichain-Script
-Helpfull script to work with Multichain
+Helpfull script to work with Multichain.
+In this repo you can find my work to simplify the journey to work with Multichain.